Meet2197/Meet2197.github.io/README.md

 ---

 ### 💾 [PoL_Datamgmt-hub](https://github.com/Meet2197/PoL_Datamgmt-hub)
-A central hub for data management within the "Product-oriented Learning" (PoL) project, focusing on efficient data handling and organization.
+A central hub for data management within the PoL EXC, focusing on efficient data handling and organization.

 - Tech Stack: Javascript (Front End) , HTML , CSS
 - Use Case: Managing and organizing research data for reproducibility and accessibility.